ag1988/dlr/README.md

 ## Setup

 ### Requirements
-This repository requires Python 3.8+ and Pytorch 1.9+.
+This repository requires Python 3.8+ and [Pytorch 1.9+](https://pytorch.org/get-started/locally/).
-Other packages are listed in `requirements.txt`.
+After installing PyTorch, other packages can be installed via `pip install -r requirements.txt`.

+If you will only be using Diagonal State Spaces, you do not need to install `pykeops` and the Cauchy kernels from [S4 repo](https://github.com/HazyResearch/state-spaces).
+Nevertheless, we strongly recommend following all instructions on S4 repo.

 ### Data